ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * The RS uses both the profile specified in this document and a different transport profile of ACE that also relies on asymmetric pop-keys, e.g., the EDHOC and OSCORE profile defined in {{I-D.ietf-ace-edhoc-oscore-profile}}.

-  In such a case, a Client C with public authentication credential AUTH_CRED_C can request two Access Tokens T1 and T2 from the AS, such that:
+  In such a case, a client C with public authentication credential AUTH_CRED_C can request two Access Tokens T1 and T2 from the AS, such that:

   - T1 targets RS and is meant to be used according to the Group OSCORE profile defined in this document;